jonathanwin/yagv/README.md

 * Panning for close inspection not yet supported.
 * Retract/restore detected but invisible (0-length segments).
 * Designed with Slic3r output in mind, may not support other slicing programs (suggestions/patches welcome).
-* Some gcodes unsupported:
+* Some gcodes unsupported, in particular:
-  * G91: Set to Relative Positioning (used by some slicers)
   * G20: Set Units to Inches (usage unknown)
   * Arcs (G2 & G3 ?)